storyfeet/hammer-rules/rules.md

 Each player then places all of their chosen cards face up in front of them so all players can see them.

 Troubleshooting:
-* If a player has two identical, or irresolvably opposite, skills or traits (eg. Tall and Short), they are allowed to discard and replace one of them with from the top of the draw pile.
+* If a player has two identical, or irresolvably opposite, skills or traits (e.g. Tall and Short), they are allowed to discard and replace one of them with from the top of the draw pile.

 Give each player 8 dice